 The cottage has African slate floor throughout with bedside and living room rugs.

 The living area has tall windows opening over the courtyard.
-There is an iron balustrade for safety but as this cottage is on the first storey of the barn care must be taken if children are in the cottage.
+There is an iron balustrade for safety but as this cottage is on the first story of the barn care must be taken if children are in the cottage.
 The bathroom, on this level has a big walk in shower which you step up into and a big bath with quite high sides.

 The gallery is accessed up wooden open tread stairs (13 steps) with banisters.
 You enter the main bedroom (6’ bed) and pass through this to a second area which has a further two single beds.
-Both rooms have some balustrade which overlooks the living room with a combination of wooden panelling and thick curtains to divide them.
+Both rooms have some balustrade which overlooks the living room with a combination of wooden paneling and thick curtains to divide them.

-From drop off point A there are 8 steps (15cm high) separated by platforms to the courtyard entrance.
+From drop off point there are 8 steps (15cm high) separated by platforms to the courtyard entrance.
 4 shallow steps (11 cm) followed by slight gradient and further 8 (11cm) steps down to patio.
 You step up into the verandah, (quarry tile floor) which has plenty of space for coats and boots.
 Cobnut is a 2 bedroom cottage on two floors.
 Apart from the bathrooms the floors are wood throughout.

 From the verandah the main door in to the cottage has a ¼ turn handle operating a latch on the inside.
 To the right is the downstairs cloakroom.
 There is a washer dryer machine and small airing cupboard.
 Beyond this through a sliding wooden door is a loo and basin.